funfair-tech/fun-wallet-docs/docs/guide/web-sdk/native-js-or-another-framework.md

 ## Show Wallet UI

-e call the Wallet UI iframe a `follower`.
+We call the Wallet UI iframe a `follower`.
 If you want to read more information about what a `follower` is, please go [here](/guide/how-does-it-work/leader-and-follower-communication.html#what-is-a-follower).

 Paste this HTML snippet where you want the Wallet UI to render on your dApp.
 This example uses an `onload` event using JavaScript.
 You just change that event accordingly depending on the framework you're using.